DHTMLX/gantt-docs/data/api/gantt_defined.md

 @params:

-- task			object			the object that should be checked
+- task			Task			the object that should be checked

 @returns:
 - state			boolean			false if the provided argument is undefined, otherwise true